HaripriyaJ/G-chain/README.md

 * Download these files into a folder with foldername 'blockdata' --> else, work through all the files to change the path name.
 * Run the SQL commands in the DATABASES folder for proper functioning.
 * Check the OUTPUT folder for results (Last Modified 5th of September 2020)
+* Extract the zipped files- node_modules (contains web3), PHPMailer (to send e-mail alerts) in their respective folders
 * Project Setup:
   - OS: Windows 10
   - Server: Free and open-source cross-platform web server, XAMPP (local hosting)